ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 *UltiSnips or LuaSnip?*:

 - Vim users: use UltiSnips---LuaSnip only works with Neovim
-- Neovim users: I suggest LuaSnip---it is faster (I don't have benchmarks), integrates better into the Neovim ecosystem, and is free of external dependencies (UltiSnips requires Python).
+- Neovim users: I suggest LuaSnip---it integrates better into the Neovim ecosystem, is free of external dependencies (UltiSnips requires Python), and is a bit faster (no, I don't have benchmarks).
   That said, UltiSnips still works fine in Neovim.

 ### Installation